hemant3009/QR-Code-Gen/README.md

 # QR-Code-Gen
-using html, css and javascript
-And followed tutorial till now
+using html, css and javascript <br> And followed tutorial till now